chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 I also want to acknowledge that I (as is everyone else) is subject to the human condition.
 I am susceptible to in-group out-group bias, availability bias, and confirmation bias as well as all the pleasantries of the amygdala.

-I do my best to reduce the effect of these biases in my analysis.
+I'll do my best to compensate for these biases in the analysis.

 # A Note on Stock Markets

 I believe in a weak version of the EMH - that every stock price is a rough approximation of its true value.
 I know this a bit controversial; however, the way I see it is that I respect the huge agglomeration of minds that together are in a chaotic yet beautiful constant state of valuing companies.
-I respect that giant mass of distributed brain power (machines too) and believe it is much smarter than me (at least most of the time 😉).
+I respect that giant mass of distributed brain power (machines too) and believe in many respects that it is much smarter than me (at least most of the time 😉).
 The stock market is considered a level 2 chaotic system so needless to say it's difficult for an observer to predict the future value of a stock.
 Also, humans are emotional (perhaps their algorithmic machines are too).
 Kahneman in "Thinking Fast and Slow" has some interesting thoughts on this and does give merit to why the markets are NOT very efficient.

 # Electric Vehicles vs. Internal Combustion Engine Vehicles